OPERANDOH2020/op-core/op-core-logdb/README.md

   config on the server project folder points correctly to the database.
 - this server project has to be deployed on a web server.
 For testing purposes it has been used the jetty web server.
-- the test project contains a JUNit test case that can be run directly from the eclipse environment.
+- the test projects contains JUNit test cases that can be run directly from the command line (executable jar files).